jfreites/luna/README.md

 # Luna

-Luna is a cool content management for Laravel 5.x apps.
+Luna is a simple content management for Laravel 5.x apps.
 Out of the box you can manage pages, blocks of contents, different kind of assets, etc.

 ## Features